UIrich/Ducktors/README.md

 </details>

 ## About
-This project is about my thesis done together with my friends.
+This old project version is about my thesis done together with my friends.

 ## Built with